How to Shop From Your Pantry Like A Pro

 Step 2: Write out a complete inventory

-You can download my free Pantry, Fridge and Freezer Inventory Templates by clicking the link and then finding them under the “Meal Planning” section of my resource library.
-I have created categorized templates for each one as well as blank templates for you to fill in as you wish.
+You can download my free Pantry, Fridge and Freezer Inventory Checklist by clicking the link and then finding them under the “Meal Planning” section of my resource library.
+I’ve created categorized templates for each one as well as blank templates for you to fill in as you wish.

 After I write out my list, I decide if there’s anything I need to use up first.
 This mostly applies to items in my fridge that are perishable.
 I put one checkmark under “Use First” if it’s something I should use in the next few days or week and I put two checkmarks if it’s something that needs to be used right away (like the next day or two at the most).